Introducing the ZeeGee

 DIRECTOR OF PHOTOGRAPHY

 There is no minimum or maximum weight limit to the ZeeGee.
-You can use camera that fits in the cradle, from an iPhone to 65mm.
+You can use any camera that fits in the cradle, from an iPhone to 65mm.

 In the late 2000’s, then-operator (now DP) Charles Papert was struggling with the awkward setups of the early 35mm sensor cameras in handheld configuration and came up with the idea of the ZeeGee.
 After building a successful prototype he moved on to other pursuits, ultimately passing off the unit to a young operator named Neal Bryant.
 Neal went on to utilize the rig so successfully on various shows that Charles was re-inspired to bring the idea to market.
 Partnering with Cinema Devices (makers of the Ergorig and Anti-Gravity Device), the ZeeGee is finally available for all operators to create amazing shots!